oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Difference Between a Divorce and an Annulment in Oregon

-The laws of Oregon recognized the solemnization of marriage as a civil contract between consenting adults who are legally capable of making such decisions.
-However, per statutory provisions, married persons can seek a divorce or annulment from the judiciary.
-The judiciary shall maintain records of divorce and annulment proceedings, which are available to the public unless otherwise prohibited by a court order or statute.
+The laws of Oregon recognize the solemnization of marriage as a civil contract between consenting adults who are legally capable of making such decisions.
+However, per statutory provisions, married persons may seek a divorce or annulment from the judiciary.
+The judiciary typically maintains records of divorce and annulment proceedings, which are publicly available unless otherwise prohibited by a court order or statute.

 What is an Oregon Divorce Decree?

 A divorce decree—called a judgment of dissolution in Oregon—is a declaration that terminates a marriage (ORS § 107.115(2)).
-Upon signing the document, the court effectively dissolves the civil union and reverts the parties’ social and legal status before the solemnization.
+Upon signing the document, the court effectively dissolves the civil union and reverts the parties’ social and legal status to what it was before the solemnization.

 What is an Annulment in Oregon?